 Hugely disappointed with a failure in an attempt to become a Formula 1 star, Schneider turned hiss attention to the sports cars racing what proved to be a perfect decision.
 He was again in the seat of Zakspeed cars, but before that, he took the title in the Porsche Cup in 1990 and competed in the WSSC, driving alongside Joest and Kremer.
 At the end of 1991, Bernd became factory driver of Mercedes-Benz and was ready for the new challenge.

 However, when all parts of the jigsaw lied down on their place, Schneider took the reigns and became the DTM master.
-He won three consecutive titles and earned a place in the history of the competition.
-In 1995, he triumphed in 5 out of 14 races, two at Hockenheim and Nurburgring and one at Norisring.
-Unfortunately, DTM ceased operations at the end of the season but was renewed in 2000.
+He won five races to take the title in the last season of the Deutsche Tourenwagen Meisterschaft.
+DTM ceased operations at the end of the season but was renewed in 2000.

 The FIA GT Championship was the next challenge for the German racer and again Schneider did a great job.
 In 1997, his first year in the championship, he claimed the title in a dominant style after he has won 5 out of 11 races.
 Bernd couldn’t defend his crown in 1998 but again was one of the best, taking 3rd place overall and scoring five race wins.